 - 1. The HPOA abolishes democratic governance of health care colleges and imposes governance by unelected and unaccountable political appointees. - Under s.
 17 of the existing Health Professions Act, boards are composed of a majority elected by members.
-Board members appointed by the Minister of Health (minister).
-Appointees cannot exceed elected board members. - Under s.
-346 of the HPOA, all members of the board will be appointed by the minister, half licensees and half "representatives of the public." ("A regulatory college is a corporation consisting of the persons appointed as members of the board."
+Board members appointed by the Minister of Health (minister) cannot exceed elected board members.

+• Under s.
+346 of the HPOA, all members of the board will be appointed by the minister, half will be licensees and half "representatives of the public." ("A regulatory college is a corporation consisting of the persons appointed as members of the board."
 (See ss.
 343 (1), 344, 345, 346).
-Appointees are not independent of the Executive and are not required to be competent or impartial.
+Appointees are not independent of the Executive and the HPOA does not require them to be competent or impartial.